Where to Find All the Lake Placid Area Olympic Venues

 In 1932 and again in 1980, the world's attention was focused on the Adirondack Village of Lake Placid when it hosted the Winter Olympic Games.
 Referred to as the nation's first winter resort, Lake Placid is a popular area for competitive and recreational winter sports.
 Around the 1920s, Lake Placid garnered a worldwide reputation, and its 1929 bid to host the Winter Games was successful.

 To prepare for the 1932 Winter Olympic Games, a number of new venues were built in Lake Placid.
 During both the 1932 and 1980 Games, these venues were the hub of action and highlights.
-One of the most memorable moments of the 1932 Games was when figure skater and film star Sonja Henie won her second gold medals.
+One of the most memorable moments of the 1932 Games was when figure skater and film star Sonja Henie won her second gold medal.
 In 1980, the United States hockey team pulled off one of the biggest sports upsets in history by defeating the team from the Soviet Union, a game every hockey fan probably knows as the "Miracle on Ice."

 Although Lake Placid hasn't hosted any Olympic Games since 1980, a U.S. Olympic Training Center was constructed there in 1982.
 The training facility remains a popular site for many Olympic hopefuls and visitors.
 From time to time, the venues see competitive action, like the 2000 Winter Goodwill Games.